This post is also available in:

 Useful links for your Thailand trip

 - Flights.
 Compare all your options!
-Be sure to check out Skyscanner, and Kiwi.
+For sure check Skyscanner, and Kiwi.

 - Package deals.
 Rather go on a catered trip?
-Maybe Expedia or CheapOair has a good option.
+Start your search at Expedia or CheapOAir.

 - SIM card.
-Beware of unexpectedly high calling and internet costs.
-Buy a local SIM card when you arrive, or arrange one online via Airalo.
+Beware of unexpectedly high phone and internet costs.
+When you arrive, buy a local SIM card, or arrange one online via Airalo.

 Some of the links on this site are affiliate links.
 If you buy something through these links, I might receive a small commission.